wulfdewolf/MAGUS_project/README.md

-# Bioinformatics Project: MAGUS x Constraint Programming
+# MAGUSCP: Multiple sequence Alignment using Graph clUStering through Constraint Programming

 Project for the Advanced Methods in Bioinformatics course at [VUB](www.vub.be).